7 Best Flat Feet Hiking Boots in 2025

 It’s best to look for torsionally rigid hiking boots if you have flat feet.
 That means finding those that scored 3, 4, or 5 out of 5 on our assessment.
 Or, if you’re buying the boots in a specialised store, try twisting them and look for those that push back.

 We prioritise torsional stiffness over longitudinal stiffness because hikers with flat feet overpronate, which happens “sideways”: the heel puts more pressure on the inner side of the boot.
-Hikers don’t land on the middle of the heel and distribute the pressure evenly but, instead, they add more pressure on the inner side of the boot.
+They don’t land in the middle of the heel and distribute the pressure evenly, but instead, they add more pressure on the inner side of the boot.
 This is where torsional rigidity can help.

 How to find stiff heel counters in hiking boots